Get Started

 Recognizing It In the Wild

-When you see a plugin update described as “fixes SQL injection vulnerability in [parameter]” – even a minor-sounding update: that is a patch for something that was fully exploitable before the fix.
+When you see a plugin update described as “fixes SQL injection vulnerability in [parameter]” – even a minor-sounding update: that is a patch for something fully exploitable before the fix.
 The window between a vulnerability disclosure and patching on live sites is where active exploitation happens.
 Automated scanners probe for known-vulnerable versions within hours of a public disclosure.

 The Practical Implication for Site Owners